Plan your visit to Mottisfont

 Inspired by Maud’s interest in the arts, we host up to five major exhibitions a year in a top-floor gallery.

 There’s space to run, jump and play for families, and we host a family-focused exhibition every summer and activity trails in school holidays.

 Our gardens, café, shop and facilities are open from 10am-5pm every day, excluding 24 and 25 December.
 Our house opens from 11am-4.30pm.
 Last entry to the property and into the house is half an hour before closing.

 Our gallery closes for a short period between exhibitions, and we close the house for cleaning before and after Christmas, and in early summer.

 Our admission prices include the gardens, house, and exhibitions.
 We’re free for National Trust members, Art Fund members, and under 5s.
 If you’re visiting with a carer or essential companion, they visit for free.

 We normally charge a small fee (£1 - £2.50) for children’s trails in school holidays.

-There’s free parking for all, with around 400 spaces adjacent to the Welcome Centre.
-Where possible, we also have overflow field car parking in operation during busy periods such as bank holidays.
+There’s free parking with around 400 spaces adjacent to the Welcome Centre.
 There are bike racks available in the car park, next to the Welcome Centre.
 (Bikes are not permitted within the grounds.)